moartheta/MemeStockSentimentAnalysis/README.md

 ![MSE](images/mse_diff.PNG)

 # Analysis Results / Observations

-*Discuss your findings.
-Was the model sufficient for the predictive task?
-If not, why not?
-What inferences or general conclusions can you draw from your model performance?*
 Overall, the model was inconclusive.
 While it appears ineffective, there are several factors contributing to this:
   * Limited input data, reducing the effectiveness of the model training.
   * High level of volatility of the basket of equities, causing the model to underestimate the price changes.